Liathers/A-Level-NEA/README.md

 It is a GUI that utilises 3 different encryption algoriths that are selectable by the user to send messages to chatrooms.
 These chatrooms will use python sockets in order to send the messages and establish a connection to another client.

+During development all of the code will either be in [releases](https://github.com/Liathers/A-Level-NEA/releases "releases") or the [dev branch](https://github.com/Liathers/A-Level-NEA/tree/dev "dev branch").

 *Do not expect any support related to the program.*

 ## License